DarrenM07/DFootball/README.md

     </a>
     {% endblock content %}
     ```
+    it is to display the data in the form in the form of a table and the "Add Item" button.

-    9. Run the Django project with the
+    9. Run the Django project
-    ```
-    python manage.py runserver
-    ```

 2. Add 4 views to view the added objects in XML, JSON, XML by ID, and JSON by ID formats.
-    1. Open the views.py file in the main directory and add the HttpResponse and Serializer imports at the top of the file.
+    1. Open the views.py and add the HttpResponse and Serializer imports.
     ```
     from django.http import HttpResponse
     from django.core import serializers